Raeein/cis3760-swe/blog/_posts/2023-09-30-[01]-understanding-docker.md

 <h1 align="center">Understanding Dockerfiles</h1>
 ---

 Earlier in this post we went through what a Docker Image is and how it forms the basis for containers.
-Now, let’s take a deeper look into creating your own Docker image using a Dockerfile.
+Now, let’s take a deeper look into creating our own Docker image using a Dockerfile.
 A Dockerfile is a set of instructions that defines the environment for your application.

 ### Prerequisites: